alinaMI90/Testing-GitHub/README.md

 # Testing-GitHub
-I am taking a course and have my fist interaction with GitHub
+I am taking a course and have my first interaction with GitHub